ABOUT JIM OLIVER

 Eventually, Jim’s friends got him on at other jobs in Cleveland.
 One of them was at a heavy industrial metals plant called Park Drop Forge; where raw steel was melted into its liquid form, then the hot molten steel (about 2,500 degrees) was poured out of a huge steel bucket into a mold to form motor crank shafts for huge ocean going ships; these crank shafts were 20 to 30 feet long and weighed several tons.
 Crews of 4 or 5 men working the mold would turn the hot steel object with hand tools after it set up, dislodge it from its mold, where the crew would turn the crank shaft as a huge stationary hammer pounded the shaft, tempering the steel making it harder, and more condensed; called tempering the steel.
 It was extremely hot heavy work, but young 16 year old Jim Oliver took to it, he made the best money to be made in Cleveland at the time; he and his team were one of the most productive crews, which meant better money.
 Jim also had another second job as a mechanist for a tool and die company; Jim always said he kept 2 jobs, because you never knew if you might get laid off from one of them.
 Jim made more money than he’d ever seen, and he bought himself a new Hudson Hornet; later on he had a 1957 Mercury two tone coupe.

 At 17 years old, Jim met and married a 19 year old girl from Tennessee, Miss Betty Janice Ross, and less than a year later, along came their first child, James David.
 Janice was from a family of coal miners, who lived just up the hill from Payne’s Cove, a place called Coalmont Tennessee; about everyone there worked in the coal mines.
 Although, they lived close by in Tennessee, the two never had never met.
 Janice’s family had also moved to Cleveland a few years earlier because the coal mining had played out, and auto factory work was booming in the north; again, friends from the area helped them make the move to Cleveland.
-About this time, Jim’s mom and dad, who had not adapted to city living, moved back to Tennessee, where they opened a little country market in front of their house on the hill at the Cave Springs crossroads in Payne’s Cove and operated it for about 5 years; Jim’s dad Cheatum, was also making and selling moonshine liquor, probably selling some of it out of the store.
+About this time, Jim’s mom and dad, who had not adapted to city living, moved back to Tennessee, where they opened a little country market in front of their house on the mountain side at the Big Springs crossroads in Payne’s Cove and operated it for about 5 years; Jim’s dad Cheatum, was also making and selling moonshine liquor, probably selling some of it out of the store.
 In 1959, Cheatum suffered a heart attack and died at 45 years old, and left Irene with a child of 8 years old; Irene couldn’t drive, and was in a bind raising her son Bernie alone.
 So, being the caretaker he was, Jim quit his big paying job, and moved his family back to Tennessee so he could help take care of his mother and brother; Jim was 22 years old.

-Jim and his family lived for a while at Jim’s old family home at Cave Springs crossroads, with his mother.
+Jim and his family lived for a while at Jim’s old family home at Big Springs crossroads, with his mother.
 Times were not booming in Tennessee, after looking for steady work, and with no success in finding any, Jim decided to borrow $200 from the First Bank of Decherd, and go into the restaurant business, starting a love affair with cookin’ and serving customers in his own way and using his own recipes that he had acquired from generations of family cooks.

 The Bee Hive Drive-In, “Pig Joint” 1960 – 1965, (originally opened in early 1940’s)